The directed landscape is a black noise: Introduction

 We say that $(\Omega, (\mathcal F_{s,t})_{s<t}, \mathbb{P}, (\theta_h)_{h\in \mathbb{R}})$ is a \textit{white noise} if $\mathcal F$ is generated by linear random variables.
 Likewise, we say that $(\Omega, (\mathcal F_{s,t})_{s<t}, \mathbb{P}, (\theta_h)_{h\in \mathbb{R}})$ is a \textit{black noise} if $0$ is the only linear random variable. \end{defn}

 In general, white noise consists of Gaussian and Poissonian components, whereas black noise can be much more complex and admits no simple description.
-White noise and black noise do not form a dichotomy: there are noises that satisfy \cref{d:noise} which have both a ``white noise part'' and a ``black noise part," see \cite[Section 6]{Tsir}.
+In resources which discuss abstract noise such as \cite{Tsir}, white noise is sometimes also called ``classical'' or ``stable.''
+White noise and black noise do not form a dichotomy: there are noises that satisfy \cref{d:noise} that have both a ``white noise part'' and a ``black noise part," see \cite[Section 6]{Tsir}.
+Well-known examples of black noise include sticky and coalescing Brownian flows (see \cite[Section 7]{Tsir} and the foundational works \cite{lejan, HW09}), the scaling limit of critical planar percolation \cite{SS11}, and the Brownian web \cite{EF16}.
+In the following subsection, we will provide further discussion and examples of black noise.

-\subsubsection{The KPZ Universality Class and the Directed Landscape}
+\subsubsection{The KPZ Universality Class and the directed landscape}

 In this section, we define the directed landscape and several other important objects in the KPZ universality class.
 We begin by discussing the Airy process and Airy line ensemble.